Table of Contents

 Poor Indications for Partial Knee Replacement:

 In some cases, partial knee replacement surgery is not the best treatment option for a patient.
-This can be due to several factors such as advanced arthritis, ACL tear, severe deformity, significant flexion contracture, or inflammatory arthritis.
+This can be due to factors such as advanced arthritis, ACL tear, severe deformity, significant flexion contracture, or inflammatory arthritis.

 Advanced Arthritis at the Time of Initial Surgery